-Overdosage of Thymoglobulin may result in leukopenia (including lymphopenia and neutropenia) and/or thrombocytopenia.
-The Thymoglobulin dose should be reduced by one-half if the WBC count is between 2,000 and 3,000 cells/mm3 or if the platelet count is between 50,000 and 75,000 cells/mm3.
-Stopping Thymoglobulin treatment should be considered if the WBC count falls below 2,000 cells/mm3 or platelets below 50,000 cells/mm3.
+Reduce the THYMOGLOBULIN dose by one-half if the white blood cell (WBC) count is between 2,000 and 3,000 cells/mm3 or if the platelet count is between 50,000 and 75,000 cells/mm3.
+Consider stopping THYMOGLOBULIN treatment if the WBC count falls below 2,000 cells/mm3 or if the platelet count falls below 50,000 cells/mm3.

-After calculating the number of vials needed, using aseptic technique, reconstitute each vial of Thymoglobulin with 5 mL of Sterile Water for Injection, USP (SWFI).
-Reconstituted Thymoglobulin is physically and chemically stable for up to 24 hours at room temperature; however, room temperature storage is not recommended.
-As Thymoglobulin contains no preservatives, reconstituted product should be used immediately.
+After calculating the number of vials needed, using aseptic technique, reconstitute each vial of THYMOGLOBULIN with 5 mL of Sterile Water for Injection, USP (SWFI).

 - Aseptically remove caps to expose rubber stoppers.

 - Clean stoppers with germicidal or alcohol swab.

 - Aseptically reconstitute each vial of THYMOGLOBULIN lyophilized powder with the 5 mL of SWFI.

 - Rotate vial gently until powder is completely dissolved.
 Each reconstituted vial contains 25 mg or 5 mg/mL of THYMOGLOBULIN.